Updated: Sep 13

 I said 'Yes, why not?
 I like beers'.

-J.'You have a friendly and pretty face, a simple one.
+I took one, opened it and drank it.
+He remarked, 'You have a friendly and pretty face, a simple one.
 Where do you come from?' he said.

-L.'I am from Italy', I answered.
+'I am from Italy', I replied.

 The ice was broken.

 We decided to take some pictures near the prison, which was his suggestion.
 I was a bit puzzled; how could we access the prison?

 We reached the prison in North London, and he parked the van.

 I hurriedly took my camera out and snapped a few shots of him with the prison as a background but we were immediately stopped by security.
 We permission.